Wading through the flotsam and jetsam

 Growing pains

 The first round of packaging featured the in-process brand we created for the initial pitch.
 There is a lot of design work in the executions that evolved and found its way to the brand guidelines.
-This work ended up being a bit too aspirational for the brand.
-We would continue to explore this packaging for another six rounds — SIX.
+The bee’s flight path, using the bee to weave among planes on the packaging, and the details in the typography.
+There is even more that didn’t.

 Look how utterly atrocious that last two are.
 SHUDDERS.

 In the end, the entire probiotics product line was canceled, which freed me to focus on the logo design solely.
+Fortunately, much of the design exploration would become part of the final brand and packaging design guidance.

 Creating a buzz